Matszwe02/KlipperSlicer/README.md

 # 1. KlipperSlicer - about
- PrusaSlicer / Superslicer / Slic3r integration for klipper
+ PrusaSlicer / Superslicer / OrcaSlicer integration for klipper

 # 2. Usage
 - Upload `.stl` files anywhere inside `printer_data` folder.

-Default slicer is set to `PrusaSlicer 2.7.0`.
-You can change it in `~/KlipperSlicer/slicer_data/slicer/`.
+- Slicer executable is automatically downloaded, detected by the gcode that's uploaded to the printer.

+> This feature is experimental, there may be some issues with the process of downloading.
+>
+> PrusaSlicer doesn't support downloading selected versions
+>
+> OrcaSlicer has some troubles working (tested on rpi3)

 - 3d printer config will be automatically generated and updated everytime a `.gcode` is uploaded into `printer_data/gcodes`.
 Config file is stored in `~/KlipperSlicer/slicer_data/config.ini`.